Pilots' Association For The Bay & River Delaware: Delaware Bay Pilot Service

-Author and historian, John Thomas Scharf in his book History Of Delaware, said that Delaware Bay Pilots have been piloting ships in the Delaware Bay and Delaware River since 1650.
-By the end of the 18th-century, the Delaware pilots were an organized body of pilots.
+Author and historian, John Thomas Scharf, in his book History Of Delaware, said that Delaware Bay Pilots have been piloting ships in the Delaware Bay and Delaware River since 1650.
+By the end of the 18th century, the Delaware pilots were an organized body of pilots.
 Pilots served a four-year apprenticeship before taking an examination for their licenses.

 Pilots in the Delaware Bay and River were controlled by the laws of Pennsylvania until 1833.
-One of the first certificates for Delaware pilots was dated in 1837.
-Throughout the colonial period pilotage continued to develop.
-Pilots from the three states of New Jersey, Delaware and Pennsylvania each operated under their own rules.
-By 1860, the pilot license for the Delaware Bay and River pilots was still being given at Philadelphia.
-In 1865, the governor of New Netherland reported looking for men who have knowledge of the Delaware shoals to be hired as pilots.
+One of the first certificates for Delaware pilots was dated 1837.
+Throughout the colonial period, pilotage continued to develop.
+Pilots from the three states of New Jersey, Delaware, and Pennsylvania each operated under their own rules.
+By 1860, the pilot license for the Delaware Bay and River pilots was still issued in Philadelphia.
+In 1865, the governor of New Netherland reported seeking men who knew the Delaware shoals to serve as pilots.
 As shipping in the bay increased, pilots would anchor behind Cape Henlopen.

-The Governor of Delaware became responsible for appointing commissioners for pilots.
+The Governor of Delaware became responsible for appointing pilots' commissioners.
 In 1881, the state of Delaware ushered in new pilotage legislation.
 A board of five commissioners was established to issue licenses and rule in disputes.
 The laws stated that pilotage fees were due when for a crippled vessel or when a ship could not complete her passage up the bay.